algolia/flagship_fashion_demo/README.md

 There are two private functions running in AWS (in the solutions organisation) in order to assist with the above functions:

-1. Flagship-settings-reset: responsible for resetting rules, synonyms and settings every hour.
+1. [Flagship-settings-manager](https://github.com/algolia/flagship-settings-manager): responsible for resetting rules, synonyms and settings every hour.

-2. Fashion-demo-app-traffic-generator: responsible for generating fake traffic for analytics purposes.
+2. [Flagship-traffic-generator](https://github.com/algolia/flagship-traffic-generator): responsible for generating fake traffic for analytics purposes.

 *We require one more function (currently in development), for generating the correct events in order to feed our AI models such as frequently bought together.
 Currently these models are hardcoded.*